Greginkansas/-openhab-openhab1wiki/CalDAV.md

 # Example configuration

 There are three calendars defined.
-One of them is used just for executing commands in openhab (Command-kalender).
+One of them is used just for executing commands in openHAB (Command-kalender).
 The others are used to show the upcoming events (Müllkalender, Dienstlicher/privater Kalender).
-In every case, the binding org.openhab.io.caldav-<version>.jar is needed.
-For executing commands the additional binding org.openhab.binding.caldav-command-<version>.jar is needed.
-For upcoming events or presence simulation the binding org.openhab.binding.caldav-personal-<version>.jar needs to be included.
+In every case, the binding org.openhab.io.caldav-&lt;version>.jar is needed.
+For executing commands the additional binding org.openhab.binding.caldav-command-&lt;version>.jar is needed.
+For upcoming events or presence simulation the binding org.openhab.binding.caldav-personal-&lt;version>.jar needs to be included.

 openhab.cfg